rule

 Text 25

-He who but concentrates on this question of yours properly cleared up by Me, attains to the eternal secret of the Vedas, the Supreme Absolute of the Truth.
+He who but concentrates on this question of yours that was properly cleared up by Me, attains to the eternal secret of the Vedas, the Supreme Absolute of the Truth.
 (Vedabase)

 Text 26